au190/au190_mqtt_irrigation/README.md

 You can use a lot of cool features for your Irrigation using just Homeassistant GUI.
-This component contains the server componenet and the client component. https://github.com/au190/au190_mqtt_irrigation
+This component contains the server componenet and the client component.
+You can use different sensors and switches, power meter, motion detection sensors, infra senzors, based on MQTT protocol.
+These sensors can can be conbined together in singel logic working as a Smart MQTT Irrigation System.
+Working with Tasmota software on the devices. https://github.com/au190/au190_mqtt_irrigation